-Principal Oboist of the Colorado Symphony since 1993 and a Teaching Professor of Oboe at the University of Colorado, Peter Cooper has taught and performed as soloist with orchestras in Asia, Europe and the United States.
-He previously held positions in the San Francisco Symphony and Principal Oboist of the Hong Kong Philharmonic Orchestras.
+Principal oboist of the Colorado Symphony since 1993 and teaching professor of oboe at the University of Colorado Boulder College of Music, Peter Cooper has taught and performed as soloist with orchestras in Asia, Europe and the United States.
+He previously held positions in the San Francisco Symphony and as principal oboist of the Hong Kong Philharmonic Orchestra.

-Mr. Cooper has commissioned and premiered five oboe concertos.
-Mr. Cooper recorded the Strauss and David Mullikin Oboe Concertos with Sir Neville Marriner and the Academy of St. Martin in the Fields.
+Cooper has commissioned and premiered five oboe concertos and recorded the Strauss and David Mullikin oboe concertos with Sir Neville Marriner and the Academy of St. Martin in the Fields.
 He previously recorded the Heinrich Schweizer Oboe Concerto with the London Philharmonic.
-He has also premiered concertos by Bill Douglas and Gregory Walker with the Colorado Symphony.
-In 2019 he played a new concerto by Kevin Puts with the Colorado Symphony that was co-commissioned by the Colorado and Baltimore Symphonies.
+Cooper has also premiered concertos by Bill Douglas and Gregory Walker with the Colorado Symphony.
+In 2019, he played a new concerto by Kevin Puts with the Colorado Symphony that was co-commissioned by the Colorado and Baltimore symphonies.

-A prize winner in the Tokyo International Oboe Competition, Peter Cooper is a frequent guest Principal Oboist with many American orchestras.
-He has toured and recorded with the St. Paul Chamber Orchestra and has played first oboe with the Boston, Atlanta, Seattle, Houston, San Diego and Milwaukee Symphonies as well as the Israel Chamber Orchestra.
+A prize winner in the Tokyo International Oboe Competition, Cooper is a frequent guest principal oboist with many American orchestras.
+He has toured and recorded with the Saint Paul Chamber Orchestra and has played first oboe with the Boston, Atlanta, Seattle, Houston, San Diego and Milwaukee symphonies as well as the Israel Chamber Orchestra.

-Mr. Cooper plays on Marigaux oboes and Marigaux, Paris, has sponsored him in recitals and master classes throughout the United States and in Asia and Europe.
+Cooper plays on Marigaux oboes and Marigaux, Paris, has sponsored him in recitals and master classes throughout the United States, Asia and Europe.
 He has also been their American consultant for the development of a new model Marigaux oboe designed especially for American oboists.

-A graduate of Northwestern University, he studied with Ray Still and Gladys Elliot.
+A graduate of Northwestern University, Cooper studied with Ray Still and Gladys Elliot.